 ggt status

-Shows the file changes between local and hosted environments since the last sync (ggt dev, ggt push, ggt pull).
+Shows whether ggt dev is currently running and the file changes between local and hosted environments since the last sync (ggt dev, ggt push, ggt pull).

 Usage